tomgeorge/eca/README.md

 ## Rationale

-An OSS editor agnostic tool that aims to bridge LLMs <-> Editors, giving the best UX possible with a custom protocol.
+An OpenSource editor agnostic tool that aims to easily link LLMs <-> Editors, giving the best UX possible for AI pair programming using a well-defined protocol.

 - **Editor-agnostic** protocol for any editor integrate.
 - **Chat** interface: ask questions, review diffs, work together with an agent in your codebase.